Big. Bold. Fresh. Fun.

 In 2022, the festival evolved with the launch of the hugely successful Busselton 100 triathlon.
 Athletes tackle a 2km swim alongside the iconic Busselton Jetty, ride 80km through the stunning Ludlow Tuart Forest, and finish with an 18km run along the picturesque Busselton Foreshore.

 What makes this event truly special is that it’s proudly owned and operated by Triathlon WA (TWA), the non-profit State Sporting body for triathlon and multisport in Western Australia.
-The small team at TWA put their heart and soul into creating an unforgettably awesome experience for everyone, and supporting the community for triathletes in WA.
+The small team at TWA put their heart and soul into creating an unforgettably awesome experience for everyone.

 Busselton, the tourism and event capital of WA, provides the perfect backdrop for this unmissable festival.
 Whether you’re racing, spectating, or exploring the beauty of Busselton, this event is your excuse to soak it all in.
 Don’t miss your chance – come and be part of something extraordinary!
 See you on the start line.